 Education

-In past surveys, meetings, and conversations with the Association's Membership, Members advised the Association that there was an insufficient quantity of professional development courses being provided.
+In past surveys, meetings, and conversations with the Association's Membership, Members felt the Association was not providing a sufficient quantity of professional development courses.
 An Education Fund was developed in response to this feedback.

 Education Fund: Guiding Policy